mcginleyireland/irishbaking.github.io/_posts/2020-12-24-christmas-gingerbread.md

 ![Cake](https://irishbaking.ie/images/Gingerbread/Christmas_Gingerbread/Image_6.jpg)

-Not everything gingerbread has to be perfect.
+Not every gingerbread has to be perfect.
 This will be out happy little accident.